 But just a few months after the end of the crisis, the Defense Department did provide Congress with an accounting of its own out-of-pocket expenses.
 Their answer: $183,259,048.

 In 2012 dollars, that’s about $1.39 billion.
 By way of some sort of comparison, in FY2010 U.S. spending on the war in Afghanistan was around $1.7 billion a week.
 But that, of course, isn’t really an apples-to-apples comparison.
-The natures of the military operations are very different and they are at very different stages in terms of mobilization.
+The natures of the military operations are very different, Cuba is a lot closer than Afghanistan, and they were very different in terms of mobilization.

 The unclassified numbers provided to Congress in February 1963 are below, broken down by personnel, procurement, operations, and research and development.